ibm-cloud-docs/pattern-intra-org-multitenancy/namespace-isolation.md

 - SCC Multi tenant Profile

 ## Determine suitability
-When evaluating a multi-tenant architecture, it's important to assess whether the **ISV has the operational expertise** required to manage **namespace isolation** effectively.
-Key considerations include whether **namespaces, quotas, and policies** can provide **sufficient isolation** for sensitive environments such as banking. **Security and compliance risks** must be carefully weighed to determine if they are within acceptable limits.
-Additionally, it's crucial to ensure that **workload performance** remains unaffected by **shared cluster-scoped resources**.
-Finally, the potential **cost efficiency** gained by sharing compute resources across tenants should be evaluated to determine if it delivers meaningful benefits without compromising performance or security.
+- **Does the ISV have operational expertise for managing namespace isolation?**
+- **Can namespaces, quotas, and policies ensure enough isolation for the bank?**
+- **Are security and compliance risks acceptable?**
+- **Is workload performance unaffected by shared resources (Cluster scoped resources)?**
+- **Is the cost efficiency by sharing compute resources across tenants beneficial?**